Kenil1311/Clinic/replit.md

-✓ Updated all background gradients, animations, and circular elements to use blue accent color ✓ Changed "What is Clinicia?" section base background color to #f8f9fa for better contrast ✓ Removed dot pattern background-image overlay for cleaner appearance
+✓ Updated all background gradients, animations, and circular elements to use blue accent color ✓ Changed "What is Clinicia?" section base background color to #f8f9fa for better contrast ✓ Removed dot pattern background-image overlay for cleaner appearance ✓ Fixed JavaScript syntax error by renaming duplicate 'style' variables ✓ Made hero section floating elements lighter, smaller, and slower-moving ✓ Updated all floating shapes to use blue accent color (#4a90e2) theme consistently ✓ Reduced floating element sizes by ~50% and increased animation duration to 18s

 ## User Preferences